Roommates mistakenly sent to VCU isolation dorm say it's a nerve-racking experience

 Two days later, that friend revealed to them he knew he had been exposed to the virus before seeing them and was beginning to exhibit symptoms.
 He would later test positive.

-The students said, after their initial conversation with campus health officials, they were instructed to monitor themselves for symptoms.
+The students said that after their initial conversation with campus health officials, they were instructed to monitor themselves for symptoms.

 An hour later, a representative called them back and ordered them into isolation.
 They were given just a few hours to pack up some of their things and move to a different dormitory — West Grace North — where they were told to stay for 14 days, given their own rooms with two beds and a private bathroom, linens and a box of dry food.
 Hot dinners would be delivered each night, they were told.